Be informed about Patient Rights before the surgical procedure begins. The patient may appoint a representative to receive this information.

-Considerate, respectful and dignified care, provided in a safe environment, free from all forms of abuse, neglect, harassment or reprisal.
+Considerate, respectful, and dignified care, provided in a safe environment, free from all forms of abuse, neglect, harassment, or reprisal.

 Access protective and advocacy services or have these services accessed on the patient’s behalf.

-Appropriate assessment and management of pain.
+Assessment and management of pain.

-The patient has a right to change providers if other qualified providers are available.
+Change providers if other qualified providers are available.

-Be advised if the physician has a financial interest in the surgery center.
+Know whether physicians hold financial interest in the surgery center.

 Examine and receive an explanation of his/her bill regardless of source of payment.